 The following may also occur:

-- You may lose the right to deferments and forbearances
+- You may lose the right to loan deferments and forbearances.

 Lender and Servicer Links

-- Heartland ESCI (formerly Campus Partners)- services UW campus-based loans
+- ESCI (formerly Heartland ECSI, Campus Partners) services UW campus-based loans

 - Federal Direct Stafford, Grad PLUS or Parent PLUS Loan